ffevotte/clang-tags/README.md

 - `python` (>= 2.3)
   - a version newer than 2.7 is recommended to benefit from the more recent `argparse` module.

 ### Building

 `clang-tags` uses [`CMake`](http://www.cmake.org/) as a build system.

-A complete build process could for example look like this:
+A complete build and test process could for example look like this:

 ```
 git clone https://github.com/ffevotte/clang-tags.git src
 mkdir build && cd build
 cmake ../src
+make
+make test
 ```

 ### Testing and using without installing